 Shave off a few percent for a real-world figure and you're still left with plenty of miles for most daily duties.

-The standard kit on the Hyundai is comprehensive and includes climate control, electrically folding door mirrors, LED headlights, parking sensors at both ends, and a heated steering wheel.
+The standard kit on this used Hyundai is comprehensive and includes climate control, electrically folding door mirrors, LED headlights, parking sensors at both ends, and a heated steering wheel.

 Hyundai IONIQ 5 – 300 miles